Getting Around Philadelphia - the Best Ways to Travel

 Is getting around Philadelphia on foot possible?

-Indeed it is.
+Indeed, it is.
 In fact, it's one of the top 5 most walkable cities in America!
 Why is that?
 Well, it's because the city was designed that way.
 Architect William Penn, whose name you'll find adorning many buildings, street signs, and areas of the city, is responsible for its simple 25-block grid design.
 The city center sits between two rivers, the Schuylkill and the Delaware.
 And, to make it even easier to understand, north-to-south streets are numbered, and east-to-west streets are named after trees found in the region.

 Keen-eyed observers will also spot many 'Walk Philadelphia' signs all around the city.
 These aren't simply requests or suggestions; they pinpoint places where walking is the preferred mode of transport!
 You'll even find Community Street Representatives - or CSRs - wandering the streets.
-They'll be happy to answer any questions you have or direct you to points of interest close by.
+They'll be happy to answer any questions you have or direct you to points of interest nearby.
 They'll even administer first aid or radio the authorities in a pinch.
 Heroes, one and all!

 Is getting around Philadelphia on foot safe at night?

 Yes, Philadelphia is safe to walk around during its vibrant evenings.
-Like any other city, just be aware of your surroundings and keep your belongings close as you navigate its many amazing bars, restaurants, and other night festivities!
+Like any other city, just be aware of your surroundings and keep your belongings close as you navigate its many amazing bars, restaurants, and other nightlife festivities!

 Getting around Philadelphia by bike